August 1, 2017

 “My frustration in watching worthy folk make blithering idiots of themselves in public moved me to found The Buckley School of Public Speaking."– Reid Buckley

-November of this year marks the 30th anniversary of the first Executive Seminar, so we've decided to spend the next 12 months digging into our history, remembering some of our favorite times, and collecting the memories of Buckley students, staff, and friends.
+In 2018, we'll mark the 30th anniversary of the Executive Seminar in our Camden school, so we've decided to spend the next few months digging into our history, remembering some of our favorite times, and collecting the memories of Buckley students, staff, and friends.

 Washington Post Columnist Kathleen Parker was once a student, then a faculty member at The Buckley School.
 She recalled those times and the school's magic in a piece she wrote about Reid Buckley just after his death in April 2014: